EdX MicroMasters: A Bridge to a Real Master’s Degree?

 Another case involves a software engineer from India who completed the Statistics and Data Science track.
 This credential acted as a "validator" for their GPA from a non-prestigious local college.
 They secured admission to a top-tier US university’s Master of Science in Data Science, with 25% of their graduation requirements already satisfied through the online modules.

-Credential Comparison Matrix
+Credential Matrix

 Feature Standard MOOC Certificate MicroMasters Credential Traditional Master’s Degree